|

 featured in the television campaign,

-having the opportunity to be filmed at Busby Studios--
+filmed at Busby Studios--

 a great experience for our dancers.

 Debbie had worked with boys in directing high school musicals, teaching break dancing, and directing the "Valley Dancers."
-Building on that experience, she created "The Boys Club," a series of boys only classes that exploded in popularity.
+Building on that experience, she created "The Boys Club," a series of "boys only" classes that exploded in popularity.

 With an emphasis on athletics and musicality, the advent of music videos helped her propel her program into one of the largest programs for recreational boys dance in the nation, with as many as 99 boys age 3 to 18 enrolled in our classes.